en-wl/wordlist/README.md

 variant information strictly related to the preferred form of compound words.
 These files are in the _adjust_ format.

+To bump a word to a higher SCOWL size use `data/exclude`.
+This file is also in the _adjust_ format however it should only use a subset of the format.
+The SCOWL size given should be the minimal SCOWL size that the word should be included and the tag '[-]' must be used.

 There are other files are used by the `combine.py` that are in a special format.
 These files should, in general, not need to be modified.